ejmabunda/alx-higher_level_programming/0x03-python-data_structures/README.md

 5. `4-new_in_list.py` - replaces an element without modifying the original list
 6. `5-no_c.py` - replaces all characters c and C from a string
 7. `7-add_tuple.py` - add 2 tuples
+8. ` 8-multiple_returns.py` - returns a tuple with the length of a string and its first character